cs-497s-sp21-a-Orgitect/orgitect/docs/P1_README.md

 ## Team organization
 Communication are done using discord.
-Besides the thursday meeting, we will gernerally have a meeting on Tuesday 1pm to discuss progress.
+Besides the thursday meeting, we will generally have a meeting on Tuesday 1pm to discuss progress.